knightjimr/rms/docs/installation.rst

 you need to do is learn what job queues you can submit jobs to, and what, if any, resource limits there are.
 Hopefully, if you've been using the cluster for a while, you should know much of this information.

+Another helpful thing to do with some clusters may be to test out the resource limit options using interactive jobs, to see what options ensure that you get compute node resources quickly.
+The documentation for one cluster I tried out said they had 20 core compute nodes, and said they kill jobs after 24 hours.
+When I started trying those options with interactive jobs, I found setting the time limit to 24 hours was fine, but trying ask for 20 cores on a single host caused the job to just sit in the queue.
+When I changed it to 10 cores, I was able to get my jobs running quickly.
+Setting your resource limits so that jobs start quickly will allow RMS to start on your computations quickly, and then be able to ramp up quickly when the cluster is not busy.

+Defining the Cluster
+^^^^^^^^^^^^^^^^^^^^

 The way to tell RMS about the cluster is through an ".rmsrc" file.
 RMS will look first at the "RMSRC" environment variable, then look for the file "$HOME/.rmsrc" in your home directory.
 If it does not find either, it assumes that the cluster has a PBS-Torque scheduler, with a "default" queue that can be used